Word list: English

-Traditional lists

-These all suffer from their age.
+Word counting is an ancient field, with known discussion back to Hellenistic time.
+In 1944, Edward Thorndike, Irvin Lorge and colleagues hand-counted 18,000,000 running words to provide the first large-scale English language frequency list, before modern computers made such projects far easier (Nation 1997).
+20th century's works all suffer from their age.
 In particular, words relating to technology, such as "blog," which, in 2014, was #7665 in frequency in the Corpus of Contemporary American English, was first attested to in 1999, and does not appear in any of these three lists.